PeterBarczi/cobbler-c7/README.md

 > dhcpd.conf

-## 2.Prepare configs which will be bound to container:
+## 2.Prepare configs if dirs which will be bound to container:

 > /var/lib/cobbler